SharePoint/sp-dev-docs/docs/general-development/overview-of-the-sharepoint-page-model.md

 - Pages

-- Search-driven Web Parts, such as the Content Search web part
+- Search-driven web parts, such as the Content Search web part

 - Display templates to control which managed properties appear in the search results of a search-driven web part, and control the styling and behavior of those search results: